gitmarek/libbitcoinrpc/doc/reference.md

 Whenever there are changes done to the library that will cause an ABI breakage, a soname major number of the library is bumped to a higher one.
 Again, **except for beta**.
-In fact, soname number and major version number should stay the same in the future.
+In fact, the soname number and the major version number should stay the same in the future.
 The history of soname bumps looks as follows:

   * libbitcoinrpc.so.0, *January 2016*